 Tel.
-610/519-4735
+610/519-4684

-Website: www.artsci.villanova.edu/russian/
+Web site: www.artsci.villanova.edu/russian/

 The Russian Area Studies Concentration is open to all students enrolled in the University.
 The purpose of the concentration is to provide students with a multi-disciplinary comprehension of an exciting, important, and complex part of the world.